NeKzor/autorender/README.md

 ### Tasks

-The project contains several tasks for convenience which can be executed with `deno task <name>`.
+The project contains convenient tasks which can be executed with `deno task <name>`.

 | Task                     | Description                                                    |
 | ------------------------ | -------------------------------------------------------------- |